U.S. Route 9 in New Jersey: Cape May County

-From the Cape May Terminal of the Cape May–Lewes Ferry, which carries US 9 across the Delaware Bay to Lewes, Delaware, US 9 continues north on Ferry Road, a divided highway with one northbound lane and three southbound lanes which is under the maintenance of the Delaware River and Bay Authority.
+From the Cape May Terminal off of the Cape May–Lewes Ferry toll plaza, which carries US 9 across the Delaware Bay to Lewes, Delaware, US 9 continues north on Ferry Road, a divided highway with one northbound lane and three southbound lanes which is under the maintenance of the Delaware River and Bay Authority.
 The road soon turns east and becomes four-lane divided Lincoln Boulevard.
 It runs between the residential community of North Cape May to the north and wetlands to the south within Lower Township, Cape May County.
 The road becomes Sandman Boulevard at the intersection with County Route 603 (CR 603), where it enters woodland and narrows into a two-lane undivided road.
 After a turn southeast, US 9 comes to a crossroads with CR 626, which heads south to cross the Cape May Canal as Route 162.
-After crossing the Cape May Seashore Lines railroad tracks, US 9 turns north onto Shore Road, while Route 109 continues straight to head into Cape May.
-Shore Road, which is maintained by the New Jersey Department of Transportation (NJDOT), carries the route northward through a mix of woods and marshland containing some development, with the Cape May Seashore Lines tracks running immediately to the west and the Garden State Parkway a short distance to the east.
-The road passes near Historic Cold Spring Village prior to a brief bend farther to the east of the railroad tracks as the route continues through Erma.
+After crossing the Cape May Seashore Lines railroad tracks, US 9 turns north onto Shore Road, while Route 109 continues straight to head south into Cape May.
+Shore Road, which is maintained by the New Jersey Department of Transportation (NJDOT), carries the route northward through a mix of woods and marshland containing some development, with the Cape May Seashore Lines tracks running immediately to the west and the GSP a short distance to the east.
+The road passes near Historic Cold Spring Village prior to a brief bend farther to the east of the railroad tracks as the route continues west of the Cape May National Golf Club and through Erma.

 US 9 crosses into Middle Township, where it continues northeast into the commercial community of Rio Grande.
 Here, the road briefly widens to four lanes as it has an intersection with Route 47, which runs up the west bank of the cape.
 From this point, the two-lane route continues into a mix of woods and development.
 Heading into Burleigh, US 9 intersects Route 147 and CR 618.
 Route 147/CR 618, as well as Route 47, provide access to the Wildwoods resort area on the Jersey Shore.
-North of the Route 147 intersection, US 9 draws alongside the Garden State Parkway as it passes near the Wildwood Golf and Country Club.
-Shortly after pulling away from the Garden State Parkway once again, the highway continues into Cape May Court House, the county seat of Cape May County.
+North of the Route 147 intersection, US 9 draws alongside the GSP as it passes near The Shore Club golf course.
+Shortly after pulling away from the GSP once again, the highway continues into Cape May Court House, the county seat of Cape May County.